-This plan expires in May 2018 and has a three year lifespan based around current audit requirements contained within Section 55B of the CFA Act.
-It is acknowledged that audit process and planning cycles may change as the IFMP framework and planning processes evolve in the future.
+This plan expires in October 2021 and has a three year lifespan based around current audit requirements contained within Section 55B of the CFA Act.
+It is acknowledged that audit process and planning cycles may change as emergency management frameworks and planning processes evolve in the future.